The psychedelic crisis: bad trip

 The point of this section is to show that anyone could be at risk of having a bad trip when they use a psychedelic drug.
 Those who have a history of mental illness in the family could have a latent mental condition which might be triggered.
 Those who are a diagnosed condition could have that condition exacerbated.
 These are quite serious risks with long-term implications.
 No one can be sure that they don't have a latent mental condition.
 So, anyone taking a psychedelic drug is taking this risk.

 Those who are feeling negative about life for any particular reason are at more risk of having a bad trip than those who are not.
-A bad trip would most likely be an extremely unpleasant experience which might cause temporary trauma for a few days or even up to a few weeks.
-In rare cases, a few months.
+Most bad trips are unpleasant painful experiences which might cause temporary trauma for a few days or even in rare cases up to a few weeks.
+In very rare cases, a few months.
 This could certainly interrupt your studying or job/career.
-If you do have negatively perceived life circumstances but are determined to take a psychedelic drug, it seems advisable to try and get into a better place before doing so.
+If you do have negatively perceived life circumstances but are determined to take a psychedelic drug, it seems advisable to try and get into a better place mentally before doing so.

 Your decision to take a psychedelic drug is your decision alone, but make it an informed decision.
 Know the risks.